 Tears over the young warriors

 That others may thy tears not see?

 I shall cover thee with my garment

-And thou can'st weep.
+And then thou canst weep.

 But I shall smile and all

 Will believe that thou hast jested

 Whispered me words of merriment.

 Laugh one may

 Why didst thou want to tell me